Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

-Thus, the compatible function approximation error~\eqref{eq.compatible} captures how well the linear function $\theta^\top \bar \phi_{s,a}$ approximates the advantage functions $A_r^{\theta}(s,a)$ or $A_g^{\theta}(s,a)$ under the state-action distribution $\nu$.
-We also introduce the compatible function approximation error with respect to the state-action value functions $Q_\diamond^{\theta}(s,a)$,
+Thus, the compatible function approximation error~\eqref{eq.compatible} captures how well the linear function $\theta^\top \bar \phi_{s,a}$ approximates the advantage function $A_r^{\theta}(s,a)$ or $A_g^{\theta}(s,a)$ under the state-action distribution $\nu$.
+We also introduce the compatible function approximation error with respect to the state-action value function $Q_\diamond^{\theta}(s,a)$:

 When there are no compatible function approximation errors, the log-linear policy update in~\eqref{eq.NPGAGD.primalapproximation} for $w^{(t)}$ that is determined by~\eqref{eq.NPGAGD.primal.general} is given by $w^{(t)} = w_r^{(t)}+\lambda^{(t)} w_g^{(t)}$, $w_\diamond^{(t)} \in \argmin_{w_\diamond} \mathcal{E}_\diamond^{\nu^{(t)}} \big(w_\diamond ; \theta^{(t)}\big)$ for $\diamond = r$ or $g$, where $\nu^{(t)}(s,a) = d_\rho^{(t)}(s) \pi_\theta^{(t)}(a\,\vert\,s)$ is an on-policy state-action visitation distribution.
 This is because the softmax function is invariant to any terms that are independent of the action.